Luke-SNAW/Luke-SNAW.github.io/vault/life-tips.md

 - [Just for Fun (2022)](https://justforfunnoreally.dev/)
   > I've often described my motivation for building software to others using imagery: I like to go find a secluded beach, build a large, magnificent sand castle, and then walk away.
 Will anyone notice?
 Probably not.
 Will the waves eventually destroy it?
 Yep.
 Did I still get immense satisfaction?
 Absolutely. — [aliasxneo](https://news.ycombinator.com/item?id=41497113)
 - [You Must Read At Least One Book To Ride](https://ludic.mataroa.blog/blog/you-must-read-at-least-one-book-to-ride/)
+- [An Unreasonable Amount of Time](https://allenpike.com/2024/an-unreasonable-amount-of-time) - A method for magic.
+  > Sometimes magic is just someone spending more time on something than anyone else might reasonably expect. — [Teller](https://www.goodreads.com/quotes/6641527-sometimes-magic-is-just-someone-spending-more-time-on-something)

 ## Focus